Richmond, VA Mole Removal, Mole Trapping & Mole Control – Virginia

 For commercial agricultural producers, elimination of moles over large areas is difficult, if not impossible.
 For the homeowner, problems with moles usually can be managed by hiring a mole removal company with experience in mole removal.
 Because of the mole’s solitary habit and a rather low productivity, most residential yards can be maintained “mole-free” for a number of years.
 The sonic or vibration producing devices advertised commercially as mole deterrents generally have no proven effect on moles.
 Similarly, many “home remedies,” such as gassing with auto exhaust, placing broken glass, pins or other sharp objects in the tunnels, and use of harsh household chemicals, usually are totally ineffective, can be hazardous to residents and nontarget animals, and may be illegal.

-Fumigants, Repellents, and Toxicants for Mole Control in Virginia
+Fumigants, Repellents, and Toxicants for Mole Control in Central Virginia

 Although several fumigant products are registered for use in Virginia, all formulations are classified as “Restricted Use Only” products.
 Similarly, many formulations of registered toxicants developed to kill moles also are classified as “Restricted Use Only” products.
 In such situations, unless you have current Pesticide Applicator Certification in Category 10 (Vertebrates), these materials are unavailable to you.
 Therefore, use of fumigants and toxicants should be left to licensed or certified pesticide applicators.
 In instances where use of a particular toxicant formulation is not restricted (e.g., certain formulations of chlorophacinone and zinc phosphide), it is imperative that these materials are placed into the burrow system below ground as a means to reduce nontarget exposure.
 One thought to keep in mind-given that moles are insectivores, they usually don’t recognize treated grains or pellets as food.
 Therefore, toxicant treatments often are ineffective in reducing mole activity and damage.